recluze/graphics-design-roadmap/README.md

 the course, simply drop me a line saying that you have to work on your formal courses.
 There will be no hard feelings because I understand that this might not be something everyone would want to spend their time on.

-## Course Link
+## Joining the Course

-If you agree, please join the course here: https://recluze.teachable.com/p/graphics-design-basics
+If you agree, please respond to the person who sent you the invite with the following message: `Please add [your-email-address]` where `your-email-address` should be the address that should be added to the teachable course.

 ## Endnote